 To learn more about the Schrems II Ruling, check out DataGuidance’s Definitive Guide to Understanding Schrems II.

 - Article 45: Transfers on the Basis of an Adequacy Decision

 - Article 46: Transfers Subject to Appropriate Safeguards

 - Article 49: Derogations for Specific Situation

-Step 10: Train Your Staff for GDPR Compliance
+Step 10: Implement GDPR Compliance Training

 The GDPR requires a data protection officer to monitor an organization’s compliance with the GDPR, which includes raising awareness and training staff.
 Organizations should provide their staff with initial and refresher trainings.
 There should also be a mechanism in place to keep records of the trainings for showing compliance.